aws-samples/sample-vpc-route-server-deployment/README.md

 -Create two VPC Route Server endpoints (RSEs) in each subnet (for high availability) -Create route server peers
 -Create two instances to simulate the HA application under test.
--Gobgp is used to run BGP on each instance.
+-[Gobgp](https://github.com/osrg/gobgp/) is installed in each instance to run BGP.
 -Each instance is running BGP using ASN 65001 and peers with RSEs in their prospective subnets -Gobgp configurations are preconfigured as part of the user-data of the instances and are stored in gobgpd.conf file in the /home/ec2-user directory
--Create a test instance to ping the loopback IP of the high availability application under test -AWS Systems Manager can be used to access the instances created
+-Create a test instance to ping the loopback IP of the high availability application under test -AWS Systems Manager is used to access the instances created

 You can use AWS CLI or AWS console to deploy the cloudforamtion.